sengaya/aws-micro-cli/README.md

 - Environment variable `AWS_DEFAULT_REGION` was ignored
 - Handle different date format when listing buckets
 - Output was missing when downloading files from S3
+- s3 ls works now also without s3:// prefix
+- Support of AWS S3 global endpoint if no region is specified

 ### [v0.1.0](https://github.com/sengaya/aws-micro-cli/releases/tag/v0.1.0) - 2020-05-23